 Junction Village Assisted Living Development

-An 83-unit assisted living just behind the village along the Assabet with 40 units designated low-income.
-Concord approved the second of three CPA years of funding at the 2018 town meeting.
-The developer is still in the pipeline for state funding needed to make the project happen (expected to be approved, but no concrete timeline yet).
+An 83-unit assisted living just behind the village along the Assabet River with 40 units designated low-income.
 Current work on the committee surrounds planning for the open space part of the project to create new public walking trails along the river.
-(More details see below).
+(More details)

 Bruce Freeman Rail Trail

 We have all been excited to see the majority of the Concord trail open from West Concord center to Powder Mill Road.
 Work on Phase 2B to connect it northwards to the trail in Acton, including the bridge over Route 2, has begun and is scheduled for completion in early 2022.
 See more details about the project at the Bruce Freeman Rail Trail Committee’s page.

 The goal of this project is to create a pedestrian throughway connecting businesses on Baker Ave and Baker Ave Extension to the Village center.
 An initial study was performed in 2017 (document | video).
 WCAC is in favor of making this connection to both promote foot traffic for Village businesses and allow residents of the Village access to the businesses on Baker.
 An additional $250K was approved from CPC funds in 2020 to create construction drawings and the Town received a MassTrails Grnat for $135,000.
 These funds will be used to advance the final design, engineering and permitting for the project.
 WCAC continues to work with the town Planning Division in support of the project.